FauzanNR/marathon-envs/README.md

 ### 1.2 Licensing

+The contributions of both Joe Booth and Joan Llobera are under Apache License Version 2.0, January 2004  http://www.apache.org/licenses/LICENSE-2.0

+The motion data for the quadruped is adapted under the available under the terms of the  [Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode) (CC BY-NC 4.0) license.

-The contributions of Dr Joan Llobera are not available for commercial use or redistribution.
-The intellectual  property for different scientific contributions belongs to the [Artanim Foundation](www.artanim.ch).
+As stated in their [README](https://github.com/sebastianstarke/AI4Animation), *it is not available for commercial use or redistribution.
+The intellectual  property for different scientific contributions belongs to the  University of Edinburgh, Adobe Systems and Electronic Arts.
 Licensing is possible if you want to use the code for commercial use.
-The motion capture data is available only under the terms of the  [Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode) (CC BY-NC 4.0) license.
+For scientific use, please reference this repository together with the relevant  publications below.
+The motion capture data is available only under the terms of the [Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode) (CC BY-NC 4.0) license.*